 In March, 2003, the Authority amended and restated the Trust Agreement and defeased all of the bonds previously issued under the Trust Agreement except for certain senior-lien Commonwealth-guaranteed bonds that are no longer outstanding.
-The Series 2015A Bonds will be the twentieth series of Bonds issued by the Authority since March, 2003 that are secured by a parity lien on the Revenues of the Authority.
+The Series 2016A Bonds will be the twenty-first series of Bonds issued by the Authority since March, 2003 that are secured by a parity lien on the Revenues of the Authority.
 Such Bonds, together with bonds to be issued in the future on parity with the Bonds under the Trust Agreement, are referred to herein as "Bonds."

-After the issuance of the Series 2015A Bonds, there will be approximately \$1.290 billion of Bonds outstanding.
+As of December 31, 2015, there was approximately \$1.290 billion of Bonds outstanding.
 The Series 2004B Bonds, currently outstanding in the amount of \$7.8 million, are guaranteed by the Commonwealth and have a final maturity of May 1, 2016.
 None of the other Bonds is guaranteed by the Commonwealth, and no additional bonds of the Authority are expected to be guaranteed by the Commonwealth.